arifseyda/CreateRandomCharacter/README.md

 # Project Features

-This project develops with Java.
+Rastegele_kelime_cümle_kurma project develops with Java.

 - This project a lot of function blocks.
 One of them is that, it creates random character in chararray.
 This array has big and small characters.
 - The other function creates three characters with ramdomly.